This post will go over several options on how to read your chat logs on Twitch to stay up to date with your community.

 1. Record and Playback VoDs

-This is the only reliable way to see the whole chat log.
-If comments are removed by a moderator they won’t show in search or via third-party programs.
+This is the only reliable way to see the entire chat history.
+If a moderator removes inappropriate comments, they won’t show in search or via third-party programs.

 2. Review Specific Comments Through the User Search Command

 This is the best way to quickly find a comment made by a specific viewer when you may need to report them or reply to a statement.
 You must know their username to view what they’ve said via this method.